SwedbankPay/developer.swedbankpay.com/_includes/alert-nested-iframe-unsupported.md

 {% include alert.html type="warning" icon="warning" body="Please note that
-nested iframes are unsupported." %}
+nested iframes (an iframe within an iframe) are unsupported." %}